alysivji/mute-microphone-mac-streamdeck-plugin/README.md

 - connect to Elgato Stream Deck software using Websockets
 - plugin uses asyncio's event loop to coordinate communication with Stream Deck software and manage system sound

+### Future Design

+- pass in manager state into classes
+- write events to queue so we know what to handle

 ## Installation Instructions

 1. Download repo